sse87/interview-challenge/README.md

 For small viewports (`<1024px`) the slider is static and only displays the first slide.

 ### Tech stack

-For the sake of time this project doesn't require TypeScript.\
+For the sake of time this project doesn't require TypeScript and (using Create React App) is client-side rendered only.\
 This project includes the following libraries:\
 **CSS in JS**: [styled-components](https://github.com/styled-components/styled-components)\
 **Animation**: [Framer Motion](https://github.com/framer/motion)